New England Prospect: An Innovative Map Exhibition from 1980

 Of the several presentations, the “most appropriate to the Seminar’s folkloristic emphasis” was Richard Candee’s on the surveys and plans in Kittery and southern Maine by William and John Godsoe.
 Candee had initially been interested in architecture in seventeenth-century Maine, an interest which led him to the Godsoe’s drawings of buildings on their plans (Candee 1982):

-In addition, Benes acknowledged the work of settler-colonial map historians interested in tracing the formation of modern independent states and the transfer to them of European culture.
+In addition, Benes acknowledged the work of settler-colonial map historians interested in tracing the formation of polities that would become modern independent states and the transfer to them of European culture.
 Their work, which Benes called “a long-standing tradition of cartographic antiquarianism” gave Benes something of a “methodological framework” for locating, identifying, and selecting early maps for the exhibition.
 Benes was especially appreciative of the work of members of the Massachusetts Historical Society in the later nineteenth century who had trawled European archives for works of interest that they then presented to their colleagues in Boston, notably Justin Winsor whose four-volume Memorial History of Boston (1880–1881) and eight-volume Narrative and Critical History of America (1884–1888) are replete with his map commentaries and facsimiles (Benes 1981, xvi–xvii).

 Benes brought all these threads of scholarship together in a single “New England Map Bibliography,” ignoring the significant differences in research agendas and approaches to maps and instead grouping a wide variety of works in a single expression of the history of cartography (Benes and Benes 1982, 117–25).